Cortez Blue Photography & Wild Blue Pacific Publishing, LLC

 Philip purchased a couple of Nikonos underwater film cameras while living in Colorado.
 Unfortunately, Colorado was too far from the ocean to allow diving frequently enough to master using the cameras.
 In 2010, Philip and the love of his life, Colleen, decided to retire from school service in Colorado and relocate to a warmer climate closer to the ocean.
 They relocated in Casa Grande, Arizona.
 Casa Grande’s location is within easy driving distance to dive locations in Mexico and California.
 Close proximity to the Sea of Cortez and Pacific Ocean enabled Philip to realize his vision of becoming an underwater photographer.
 Those old Nikonos cameras are still in service and produce high quality images.

-Philip has been privileged to be able to live an adventurous life with few regrets.
-Cortez Blue Photography & Marine Art reflects Philip’s love for underwater photography, and his interest in marine environment mixed media art.
-The current focus of his work, a book about California sea lions, involves subjects in the Sea of Cortez and Southern California’s Pacific Ocean.
+As an award-winning photographer, Philip considers himself privileged to have been able to live an adventurous life with few regrets.
+Cortez Blue Photography & Wild Blue Pacific Publishing, LLC reflects Philip’s love for underwater photography, and his interest in helping people develop a love for the ocean.
+His recently published work, a book about California sea lions, involves subjects in the Sea of Cortez and Southern California’s Pacific Ocean.
 Colleen plays the important role of editor in Philip’s photography work since he sees the world in black & white; Philip is totally colorblind.
 Philip can frequently be found diving in Mexico, and Southern California.